trash-lobster/recruit-react-v2/readme.md

 Please commit frequently to communicate your thoughts while working on this assignment.

 ## What is valued
-- Tests
+- Unit tests
 - Clean Code
 - State Management
 - Design (Responsive)
 - Accessibility

 ## Duration
 Use roughly around an hour on this assignment.
-You are only expected to do work on this assignment that matches the skill level of the role you are applying for, but you are welcome to do as much as you like.
-You are not necessarily expected to do everything in this assignment because of the short time duration of the assignment.
+Ensure you complete the basic requirements of this assignment but you are welcome to showcase more if you wish.

 # Tools & Tech